• 1. Select

 In this case, the last three digits in the DOT code are the manufacturing date.
 The first two numbers represent the week of manufacturing, and the last digit indicates the year in the decade.
 To differentiate these tires from earlier decades, a triangle symbol is usually depicted.

-Importance of Timely Tyre Replacement
+Importance of Regular Tyre Inspections

 Why PitStopArabia?